tiagofrepereira2012/paper_notes/notes/face_rec_demographics/FRVT_demographic.md

 #### False match rates under demographic pairing.

 **Experiment**: In p.
-30 it's described (for all systems) the impact (in terms of FMR) of matching the impostors score distributions based on the covariate.
+30 it's described (for all systems) the impact (in terms of FMR) of matching pairs of impostors scores based on the covariate.
 For this, **they pick `T` that corresponds to 0.00003** of a impostor score distribution from **random people** (not looking to the covariates).
-Then, using this `T` as a reference they start to pair the imposters score distribution based on different covariates and measure the FMR as it can be observed in the figure below and in Figute 4 of the report (p .33).
+Then, using this `T` as a reference they start to pair imposters scores based on different covariates and measure the FMR; as it can be observed in the figure below and in Figute 4 of the report (p .33).

 ![](frvt_images/figure3.png)